JAlcocerT/JAlcocerT/content/docs/Dev/dev-interesting-it-concepts.md

 ## Containers

 They allow us to package applications completely.

+> To use what others created easily in your homelab or to package your projects for others to do the same

-Making the deploy process on other servers kind of *copy and paste*.
+Containers are Making the deploy process on other computers/servers kind of *copy and paste*.

 ## What it is CI/CD?

+We can say that CI/CD is a development paradigm...kind of.

+And building containers whenever we ship a new feature in the code is a part of it.

+The idea is that the final code for the app will be available for users packaged properly.

 **Testing GH Actions Workflows locally**